 As you’ll see in this post, your mechanic’s claim will create a reaction on your project.
 Frequently, it’s exactly what you need to get paid.
 While every job and every non-payment situation should not trigger a lien filing, there is definitely a time and place to file a lien.

-While the mechanics lien process can be confusing and complicated, there’s no doubt that when it’s used effectively, leveraging your lien rights works.
+The process can be confusing and complicated, but there’s no doubt leveraging your lien rights works.
 In fact, there’s no other tool that’s quite as powerful as a mechanics lien when it comes to ensuring that you receive your hard-earned construction payment.